A-weighting: Environmental and other noise measurements

-The A-weighting curve has been widely adopted for environmental noise measurement, and is standard in many sound level meters.
+The A-weighting curve has been adopted for environmental noise measurement, and is standard in a number of sound level meters.
 The A-weighting system is used in any measurement of environmental noise (examples of which include roadway noise, rail noise, aircraft noise).
 A-weighting is also in common use for assessing potential hearing damage caused by loud noise, including noise dose measurements at work.
 A noise level of more than 85 dB(A) each day increases the risk factor for hearing damage.

-A-weighted SPL measurements of noise level are increasingly found on sales literature for domestic appliances such as refrigerators, freezers and computer fans.
+A-weighted sound power levels LWA are increasingly found on sales literature for domestic appliances such as refrigerators, freezers and computer fans.

+The expected sound pressure level to be measured at a given distance as SPL with a sound level meter can with some simplifications be calculated from the sound power level.

 In Europe, the A-weighted noise level is used for instance for normalizing the noise of tires on cars.

 Noise exposure for visitors of venues with loud music is usually also expressed in dB(A), although the presence of high levels of low frequency noise does not justify this.